PgBiel/elembic/src/element.typ

       // (ancestor 1 matches OR ancestor 2 matches OR ...)
       if filter.elements == none or eid in filter.elements {
         let (ancestor-filter,) = filter
-        let matching-ancestors = if "depth" in filter and filter.depth != none {
+        let matching-ancestors = if "depth" in filter and filter.depth != none and filter.depth > 0 {
           let total-depth = ancestry.len()
           if total-depth >= filter.depth {
             ((total-depth - filter.depth, ancestry.at(total-depth - filter.depth)),)
           } else {
             ()
           }
-        } else if "max-depth" in filter and filter.max-depth != none {
+        } else if "max-depth" in filter and filter.max-depth != none and filter.max-depth > 0 {
           let total-depth = ancestry.len()
           if total-depth <= filter.max-depth {
             ancestry.enumerate()